 YEARS 7 TO 9: HAMILTON HOUSE

-Hamilton House is home to our youngest boarders with flexi-boarding available for those in Years 7 & 8 and weekly or full boarding from Year 9.
+Hamilton House is home to our youngest boarders with flexi-boarding, full and weekly boarding available for all.
 Students and residential staff live, study, socialise and relax together in what feels far more like a family home than a boarding house.

 Coeducational, in keeping with our ethos and like all our boarding houses, boys and girls sleep on separate floors – both alarmed to make sure there is no confusion over which students should be where and at what time.
 They share common areas for a wide variety of boarding activities - movie and games nights, cookery, yoga and more - not to mention coming together each evening to get their prep done.